nuggxyz/legal/nuggft/bug-bounty.md

 - DDOS attacks;
 - Spamming;
 - Phishing;
-- Automated tools (github actions, aws); and
+- Automated tools (github actions, fleek); and
 - Compromise or misuse of third party systems or services.

-# Assumptions

-Uniswap V3 was developed with the following assumptions, and thus any bug must also adhere to the following assumptions to be eligible for the bug bounty:

-- The total supply of any token does not exceed 2128 - 1, i.e. type(uint128).max.
-- The transfer and transferFrom methods of any token strictly decrease the balance of the token sender by the transfer amount and increases the balance of token recipient by the transfer amount, i.e. fee on transfer tokens are excluded.
-- The token balance of an address can only change due to a call to transfer by the sender or transferFrom by an approved address, i.e. rebase tokens and interest bearing tokens are excluded.

 # Rewards

-Rewards will be allocated based on the severity of the bug disclosed and will be evaluated and rewarded at the discretion of the Uniswap Labs team.
-For critical bugs that lead to any loss of LP funds, rewards of up to \$500,000 will be granted.
+Rewards will be allocated based on the severity of the bug disclosed and will be evaluated and rewarded at the discretion of the nugg.xyz team.
+For critical bugs that lead to any loss of staked funds, rewards of up to \$500 will be granted.
 Lower severity bugs will be rewarded at the discretion of the team.
-In addition, all vulnerabilities disclosed prior to the target mainnet launch date, May 5 will be subject to receive higher rewards.

 # Disclosure

-Any vulnerability or bug discovered must be reported only to the following email: [security@uniswap.org](mailto:contact@uniswap.org).
+Any vulnerability or bug discovered must be reported only to the following email: [security@nugg.xyz](mailto:security@nugg.xyz).

-The vulnerability must not be disclosed publicly or to any other person, entity or email address before Uniswap Labs has been notified, has fixed the issue, and has granted permission for public disclosure.
+The vulnerability must not be disclosed publicly or to any other person, entity or email address before nugg.xyz has been notified, has fixed the issue, and has granted permission for public disclosure.
 In addition, disclosure must be made within 24 hours following discovery of the vulnerability.

 A detailed report of a vulnerability increases the likelihood of a reward and may increase the reward amount.
 Please provide as much information about the vulnerability as possible, including: